jeffThompson/DigitalFabrication/Week01-Hello/README.md

 The Fab Lab stocks black and white vinyl, but if you want to try other colors you can order some!
 We'll be using [Oracal 631](https://www.amazon.com/s?k=oracal+631&i=arts-crafts&crid=1WIG85IZBDBMP&sprefix=oracal+631%2Carts-crafts%2C79&ref=nb_sb_noss_1), which is removable – **make sure you don't buy any other kind or you'll have to learn drywall repair!** You can buy it from Amazon or get Cricut-brand removable vinyl from Michaels.

+***Please also be sure you have money on your DuckBills!*** You'll use this to pay for things in the Fab Lab, including the vinyl for our first assignment.
+The Fab Lab can't take cash or any other form of payment.

 - - -

 ### DOWNLOAD/TEST ADOBE ILLUSTRATOR

 For the next month, Adobe Illustrator will be our CAD program of choice.
 This week, please make sure it's installed and working!

 **VA&T majors:** you probably already have Adobe installed, but if not you should talk with Prof. Chris Manzione to get sorted.
-Either way, please actually open the program and make sure everything is good to go!
+Either way, please actually open Illustrator and make sure everything is good to go!

 **Non-majors:** you should have received an email from IT regarding access.
 Please install Creative Cloud, then you can install Illustrator from the app.
 If you need help, the [IT TRAC Office](https://www.stevens.edu/it-support) can help!
 Please be sure you open Illustrator and confirm everything is working.